 Through creative partnerships, learning has been expanded in non-traditional ways for non-traditional groups of students.
 Students at the regional detention center can access software programs at the alternative education center through a Digital Subscriber Line (DSL) connection.
-Students in short-term placements at Opportunity House, SPARC House, and Crossroads also have access to the instructional software programs through a DSL connection.
+Students in short-term placements at local centers also have access to the instructional software programs through a DSL connection.

 Students have the opportunity to develop skills and competencies through a variety of technology rich career-technical programs.
 Each of the fourteen careertechnical program areas has an advisory committee composed of business and industry representatives from the community.
 A sampling of the changes that have recently been implemented or are under way would include the Computer Systems Technology program, which allows students to receive A+ and Network+ certifications. laboratory is scheduled to add modules on copper and fiber optic cable systems that will allow students to receive IC3 and HTI (Home Technology Integrator) certifications.
 The Automotive Service Technology (AST) lab has recently added a laser alignment station that is comparable to those found in factory authorized service centers. program has also implemented Alldata and Shop Key computer repair database capabilities.
 The Dental Careers program, under the guidance of the Lynchburg Dental Society, added digital radiography equipment with scan x software and an intra-oral camera with related software and tools/instruments.
 The Technology Education program at Paul Laurence Dunbar Middle School for Innovation installed a WeatherNet weather station in cooperation with WDBJ television.
 This gives our school division and WDBJ access to instant weather data and live camera feeds.
 Included with this system is the option to have the site registered with the Homeland Security network, thus allowing the federal government to access our live data feeds in the event of a disaster.
-The Graphic Imaging Technology program has added an SC7900 system controller and color drum to their existing Risograph duplicator.
-This new equipment allows the school division to transfer some of their high end color printing from outside vendors to our career-technical program.